jeffreydbyrd/behaviorlogger-desktop/resources/manual/manual.md

 1. **Behavior Summary** - Each row keeps track of the count/duration of each behavior.
 2. **Timer** - The timer will increase while recording.
 If the current schema has a set duration and the timer reaches it, it performs the checked actions as specified in the [edit-schema menu](#edit-schema).
 3. **Start Session/Continue** - When pressed, it will start the session timer.
-You can also press `spacebar` as a shortcut.
+You can also press `spacebar` as a shortcut (see [Keyboard Shortcuts](keyboard-shortcuts)).
 You can only record behaviors while the timer is active.
+4. **Add Notes** - Displays a window where you can attach notes to the session.
-4. **Start New Session** - Starts a new session with the same schema and same session-detais.
+5. **Start New Session** - Starts a new session with the same schema and same session-detais.
 The session #, however, will increment.
-5. **Edit Uknown Behaviors** - Becomes visible if you have logged an unknown behavior.
+6. **Edit Uknown Behaviors** - Becomes visible if you have logged an unknown behavior.
 When clicked, it opens a new menu for assigning values to unknown behaviors.

 <a name="logging-behaviors"></a>
 ## Logging Behaviors